 Through a well-rounded education designed to challenge you academically while nourishing your spiritual and ethical development, Duquesne University is the only Spiritan institution of higher learning in the United States.

 With your years of education and professional experience, Duquesne knows that you already translate evidence-based care into practice.
-As a result, their Doctor of Nursing Practice (DNP) is designed to give you the tools and analytical experience to put you in a position to transform the future of healthcare.
+As a result, their is designed to give you the tools and analytical experience to put you in a position to transform the future of healthcare.

 In addition, the program offers: